 November 2019 - Indiana County

-Christine Steffish of Fayette Resources has been selected as November’s Direct Support Professional of the month.
+Christine Steffish of Fayette Resources has been selected for Direct Support Professional of the Month.

 Pictured left to right: Julie Dunmire, Program Specialist, Chris Steffish, DSP of the Month, and Amanda DuBrock, Administrative Assistant.